-Ritu, comes to Canada as a young bride.
+Representing ‘Fall’, the first character, Ritu, comes to Canada as a young bride.
 Her marriage is fraught with emotional pain and when it ends, she’s alone.
-Unsure about herself and her future, Rita returns to her first passion.
+Unsure about herself and her future, Ritu returns to her first passion.
 Dance.
 Her passion for dance gets noticed, and she begins to teach Bollywood dance to anyone who is interested.
 With each class of students, she grows more confident in her new place.
-And with that confidence, she starts to give back to the community that she now calls home.
+And with that confidence, she gives back to the community that she now calls home.

-Jayshree is a trained Bharathanatyam dancer who comes to America.
+Jayshree, the second woman who represents ‘Winter’, is a trained Bharathanatyam dancer who comes to America.
 Though happily married, she’s unable to have children.
 After she adopts her children from India, she celebrates the adoption by using her dance skills to fund-raise for the orphanage her children came from.
-She melds her classical Indian dance skills to the tune of Western jazz music, bridging a connection from her past to her present home
+She melds her classical Indian dance skills to the tune of Western jazz music, bridging a connection from her past to her present home.

-Tijana is the daughter of Mirjana.
-Mirjana is a first generation from 3 siblings of immigrant parents who came to Canada in the early 70’s for a better life from Serbia.
+For ‘Spring’, we have Tijana and Mirjana.
+Tijana is the daughter of Mirjana. a first generation child of immigrant parents who came to Canada in the early 70’s for a better life from Serbia.
 She is passionate about keeping the tradition of Serbian folk dance like ‘Bosilegrad’ alive.
-Growing up she was a folklore dancer in the Toronto community.
-She now continues her dance passion through her daughter who also enjoys the art of heritage dance.
-She is part of a non-profit organization, created by the All Saints Serbian Orthodox Church, which aims to keep their dance heritage alive in their community and future generations.
+Growing up, she was a folklore dancer in the Toronto community but now continues her dance passion through her daughter, a folklore dancer.
+She is part of a non-profit organization, created by the All Saints Serbian Orthodox Church, which aims to keep their dance heritage alive for future generations of their community.

-Nicolina, a refugee from war-torn Bosnia, is a member of classical and Latino American dance group.
+Representing ‘Summer’ is Nicolina, a refugee from war-torn Bosnia, who is currently a member of classical and Latino American dance group.
 Due to the war in Bosnia, dancing for fun was one of the many things she lost.
 But when she came to her new home in Canada, she found the freedom to dance again and rediscovered many things about herself.